Withholding Tax Agent

 Calculate OECD Pillar Two GloBE top-up tax for in-scope MNE groups For MNE groups with consolidated revenue at or above EUR 750 million, what is the per-jurisdiction Effective Tax Rate (ETR) and does it fall below the 15% minimum, triggering top-up tax under Income Inclusion Rule (IIR), Undertaxed Profits Rule (UTPR), or Qualified Domestic Minimum Top-up Tax (QDMTT)?
 Rules Engine Auditor

-OECD GloBE Rules + EU Pillar Two Directive (EU) 2022/2523 + UK Multinational Top-up Tax MTT + Domestic Top-up Tax DTT under Finance (No. 2) Act 2023; deterministic ETR calculation per jurisdiction (Covered Taxes / GloBE Income), top-up rate = 15% minus jurisdictional ETR, top-up amount = top-up rate times Excess Profit (GloBE Income minus Substance-based Income Exclusion); IIR applied at Ultimate Parent Entity level, UTPR as backstop where IIR not applied, QDMTT collected by source jurisdiction first
+OECD GloBE Rules, as transposed by the EU Pillar Two Directive 2022/2523 and the UK Multinational Top-up Tax (MTT) and Domestic Top-up Tax (DTT) under Finance (No. 2) Act 2023; deterministic ETR calculation per jurisdiction (Covered Taxes / GloBE Income), top-up rate = 15% minus jurisdictional ETR, top-up amount = top-up rate times Excess Profit (GloBE Income minus Substance-based Income Exclusion); IIR applied at Ultimate Parent Entity level, UTPR as backstop where IIR not applied, QDMTT collected by source jurisdiction first

 Decision Record